jdevfullstack/lightweight-web-server/README.md

 3. Add both in the System Environment Variables so that you can use it through the Command Prompt.
 4. Using the Command Prompt,
-go to the project folder.
+go to the project folder `lightweight-webserver`.
 5. Compile or build the project.

 ### Command Prompt Using Maven And Java